ionic-enterprise/tutorials/docs/portals/training/ios/05-creating-plugin.md

 import Admonition from '@theme/Admonition';

 <a href="https://ionic.io/docs/portals/choosing-a-communication#capacitor-plugins" target="_blank">Capacitor plugins</a> provide a practical approach to structured communication through a Portal.
-The <a href="https://capacitorjs.com/" target="_blank">Capacitor bridge</a> is used under the hood in Portals, allowing any Capacitor plugin to be used.
+The <a href="https://capacitorjs.com/" target="_blank">Capacitor bridge</a> is used under the hood in Portals, allowing Capacitor plugins to be used.

 In this step, you will author a Capacitor plugin to log analytics.